Equity and Inclusion

 Meet our Director of Equity and Inclusion

 Dr Kim Bullock - Faculty at private co-educational New England college preparatory boarding schoolDr.
 Kim Bullock has been a member of the St. George's faculty since 1996 and in her tenure has become a highly respected leader among her peers in the independent school community, as well as a valuable mentor to scores of new teachers, students, and alumni.
 A veterinarian by trade, Kim teaches biology, coaches JV girls' basketball, and serves as a dorm parent.
-She advises our Insight multicultural student club, and has been a warm, welcoming presence to students of color for more than 20 years.
+She advises our Insight multicultural student club, and has been a warm, welcoming presence to students of color for more than 25 years.
 Kim serves on the Board of Directors for the Association of Independent Schools of New England and for the Dr. Martin Luther King Jr. Community Center in Newport.
 In the fall of 2016, she was named the recipient of the W. Clyde Dorsey ’70 Chair for Diversity, Inclusion, and Leadership.
 In addition, Kim leads our Diversity and Inclusion Book Series discussions, many of our in-service training days for faculty, and diversity-focused sessions of our St. George's Student Experience Program.
-She is also a lead planner for our annual Day of Engagement (an all-school community service event), and for our Weekend for Diversity, Equity, & Inclusion.
+She is also a lead planner for our annual Day of Engagement (an all-school community service event), and for our Weekend for Equity and Inclusion.
 Contact Dr. Kim Bullock at Diversity@stgeorges.edu.